NH3Lan/jackson-wang/README_EN.md

 - Research cutoff: April 2026
 - Private matters (family details, personal thoughts) are outside this Skill's scope
 - For topics he has never publicly discussed, the Skill infers from the framework — inference ≠ real judgment

 ---

-## About Version 1

-This is v1.
-The corpus will be updated as new interviews, albums, and tours come out.

-If you know something he said that isn't captured here, feel free to open an Issue or PR.

----